kadykovev/kadykovev/README.md

 [Page-analyzer](https://github.com/kadykovev/page-analyzer ) - A full-fledged web application that executes queries over the network and stores data in a database.

+[Tasks-manager](https://github.com/kadykovev/tasks-manager) - Task Manager is a task management system similar to http://www.redmine.org /.
+It allows you to set tasks, assign performers and change their statuses.
+Registration and authentication are required to work with the system.

 ## My Contacts
 <p>
   <a href="mailto:evgeniykadykov1983@gmail.com"><img src="https://img.shields.io/badge/-Gmail-c14438?style=for-the-badge&logo=Gmail&logoColor=white" alt="Gmail Badge"></a>